-pval A vector of p-values. alpha Overall significance level of the procedure, the default is 0.05. gammai Optional vector of γ_i .
-A default is provided with γ_j proportional to $1/j^{(1)}$. w0 Initial 'wealth' of the procedure, defaults to $\tau\lambda\alpha/2$. lambda Optional parameter that sets the threshold for 'candidate' hypotheses.
+d Either a vector of p-values, or a dataframe with three columns: an identifier ('id'), p-value ('pval'), and decision times ('decision.times'). alpha Overall significance level of the procedure, the default is 0.05. gammai Optional vector of γ_i .
+A default is provided with γ_j proportional to $1/j^{(1.6)}$. w0 Initial 'wealth' of the procedure, defaults to $\tau\lambda\alpha/2$. lambda Optional parameter that sets the threshold for 'candidate' hypotheses.
 Must be between 0 and 1, defaults to 0.5. tau Optional threshold for hypotheses to be selected for testing.
-Must be between 0 and 1, defaults to 0.5. async Logical.
+Must be between 0 and 1, defaults to 0.5 . async Logical.
 If TRUE runs the version for an asynchronous testing process

-The function takes as its input a vector of p-values.
+The function takes as its input either a vector of p-values, or a dataframe with three columns: an identifier ('id'), p-value ('pval'), and decision times, if the asynchronous version is specified (see below).
 Given an overall significance level α , ADDIS depends on constants w_0 λ and τ . w_0 represents the intial 'wealth' of the procedure and satisfies $0 \le w_0 \le \tau \lambda \alpha$. $\tau \in (0,1)$ represents the threshold for a hypothesis to be selected for testing: p-values greater than τ are implicitly 'discarded' by the procedure.
 Finally, $\lambda \in (0,1)$ sets the threshold for a p-value to be a candidate for rejection: ADDIS will never reject a p-value larger than $\tau \lambda$.
 The algorithm also require a sequence of non-negative non-increasing numbers γ_i that sum to 1.